Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: A Compact Form of the General Physics-Consistent Model

 In the above derivation, we have started from the $Z$-parameter-based channel model in \eqref{general_model} and arrived at an expression based on $Y$-parameter in \eqref{general}, in which the effect of RIS is explicitly visible through the admittance matrix $\bY_I$.
 The $Y$-parameter turns out to be the most suitable representation for the general physics-consistent model, as it yields the simplest analytical expression.
-In addition, the $Y$-parameter enables flexible characterization of different RIS architecture; see Section \ref{sec:arch} and \cite{tree,graph} for details.
+Since no constraints are imposed on $\bY_I$ in the above derivation, the channel model given in \eqref{general} does not rely on any specific characteristics of the reconfigurable impedance network.
+Hence, it also holds when the RIS is lossy or non-reciprocal.
+In the following subsection, we further derive a compact reformulation of \eqref{general} under the assumption that the RIS is lossless and reciprocal.